UCF-Lou-Lab-PET/HE-Bridge/README.md

-# HEBridge: Connecting arithmetic and logic operations in FV-style HE schemes
+# HEBridge: Connecting Arithmetic and Logic Operations in FV-style HE Schemes

 This is a demo code for HEBridge: Connecting Arithmetic and Logic Operations in FV-style HE Schemes (in CCS WAHC'24).